 When Interval Should Be Applied

-This input determines whether your banner persists until a visitor interacts with it or if the display frequency should happen as soon as the action runs.
-This setting has two options to give you flexibility to control how persistent the banner should be and how a visitor can interact with and close it:
+This input determines whether your banner persists until a customer interacts with it or if the display frequency should happen as soon as the action runs.
+This setting has two options to give you flexibility to control how persistent the banner should be and how a customer can interact with and close it:

 - After the banner is first loaded: The banner action has fired and content has loaded on the page.
-On the next page view, a visitor sees the banner.
+On the next page view, a customer sees the banner.

 - After the user closes the banner: The banner action has fired and content has loaded on the page.
-On the next page view, a visitor sees the banner until they click the close button.
+On the next page view, the customer sees the banner until they click the close button.

 Relative Element Selector and Insert Function